 We are sometimes required to provide surety bonds issued by a bank or an insurance company backed by cash collateral and/or guarantees in favor of our clients to secure our performance under some of our contracts.
-The amount of the surety bonds required for each project is typically 10 to 30% of the total contract sum.
+The amount of the surety bonds required for each project is typically 10% to 30% of the total contract sum.
 These surety bonds generally expire or are released upon practical completion of our project or as otherwise specified in the respective contracts.
-As confirmed by our Directors, there was no claim or forfeiture on any surety bonds during the Track Record Period and up to the Latest Practicable Date.
+For details on how we financed the surety bonds during the Track Record Period and our rationale to use the net proceeds from the Global Offering to finance our future surety bonds requirements, please see the section headed "Statement of Business Objectives and Use of Proceeds - Use of Proceeds".